 GEMINI TEACHING MATERIAL

 The GEMINI series “Nature of a sequence” presents examples of how to teach gender issues through serial drama.
 From the ‘one series, one scene, one issue’ perspective, it proposes easy-to-use examples for European high school teachers.
-Read about Wednesday, Sex Education, Euphoria, and many more – and stay tuned for more upcoming examples.
+Read about Adolescence, Sex Education, Euphoria, and many more – and stay tuned for more upcoming examples.